multiversx/mx-sdk-js-wallet-http/README.md

-This project is deprecated, use the (available SDKs)[https://docs.multiversx.com/sdk-and-tools/overview]!
+This project is deprecated, use the [available SDKs](https://docs.multiversx.com/sdk-and-tools/overview) !